 From about 1800, European archaeology was “discovering” ancient Greece, with new design elements being literally brought to the surface!
 In 1806, Lord Elgin transported architectural elements of the Parthenon from Athens to London with events such as this having the effect of lifting neoclassicism to new heights.
 Many artists were now taking the path to Greece and a steady flow of sketches and engravings were now making their way north.

-The style swept across Europe, now variously known in France, as the Neo-Greek and Empire style, in England as the Regency style and in Russia as Empire style, with its influence felt not only in architecture and design, but in literature, theatre and music.
+The style swept across Europe, now variously known in France, as the Neo-Greek and Empire style, in England as the Regency style and in Russia as Empire style, with its influence felt not only in architecture and design, but in literature, theater and music.

 The Greek revival had a profound influence on architecture, an influence which lasted well into the 19th century.
 In fact, it was not until the 1840’s that the term “Greek Revival” was used, believing to have been first used by Charles Cockerell, Professor of Architecture, in a lecture delivered to the Royal Society in 1842.